MIDASverse/MIDASpy/README.md

 ## Overview

-**MIDASpy** is a Python class for multiply imputing missing data using MIDAS, a deep learning method based on denoising autoencoder neural networks.
+**MIDASpy** is a Python package for multiply imputing missing data using deep learning methods.
 The **MIDASpy** algorithm offers significant accuracy and efficiency advantages over other multiple imputation strategies, particularly when applied to large datasets with complex features.
 In addition to implementing the algorithm, the class contains functions for